ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

 `git bisect`.
 At some point, git checks out an older commit, but the script fails to build from source because the binary that is being used to build the compiler is now the wrong version.
-Sure, this can be addressed, but this introduces involve unwanted complexity that contributors would rather not deal with.
+Sure, this can be addressed, but this introduces unwanted complexity that contributors would rather not deal with.

 Additionally, building the compiler is limited by what targets prior binaries are available for.
 For example, if there is not a riscv64 build of the compiler available,